deenaik/scstack/README.md

 		```
 		* fire simple query to retrive results.
 		`db.stages.find()`
+	* Install EJS (Embedded JavaScript) template engine to get the data from DB and render it as HTML in page.
+	`npm install ejs --save`

+# Pending Items

+## App development

 * Create sample page on app
 * connect app to DB
 * Sample intraction between app and DB